Berea-College-CSC-226/p01-main/Project Requirements.md

     - Create stubs for methods that aren't written yet, but you know you'll need.
 This is also a good time to move code from your reference files, or refer to them as you refactor.
     - After that code is fully functional, add event handling.
 3. **Commit and push** your work often!
-4. Update your Kanban board with your progress regularly!
+4. Update your Kanban board with your progress continuously!

 ---